Which watercolour brand and colours should I start with?Jul 20, 2019

 Buuuuuuuuuuut waaaaaaaait.
 Why can't I get all the colourssssss?
 All the sets are so pretttyyyyyyyyyy.

 The thing with watercolour is - if you buy the cheapo supplies, you're not gonna get great results.
 Some people argue that a true artist can make do with any quality of supplies, and I believe that too, but a true artist isn't born the moment you pick up a brush, and most beginners need years of experience before they can do that.

 So I want you to have the quickest and easiest learning journey with watercolour possible, which is why I recommend resisting the urge to buy EVERY colour from the cheapest brand, just because it *feels* like more bang for your buck.
 You'll get more colours, but they'll be inferior, and you'll have a harder time learning with them.

 Instead, put your hard-earned cash towards QUALITY paints, but fewer of them.

 Recommended commercial brand: Winsor and Newton Professional Series Watercolour:

 - Winsor Blue (Red Shade)

-Recommended handmade brand: The Watercolour Factory (our sister brand):
+Recommended handmade brand: The Watercolour Factory (TWA's sister brand):